 Email Policy: Email is the best and easiest way to contact me with your questions.
 However, please refer to this syllabus and the course webpage before emailing me.
 I am more than willing to answer your questions, but past experiences have shown that the majority of students' questions can be answered through a quick search of already possessed materials.
 Typically, I reply to emails the same day.
-However, from time to time I do attempt to have a life (surprising, I know).
-Monday through Friday, expect a response within 24 hours, unless I let you know I am sick or out of town; Saturday and Sunday, expect a response by the end of Monday (holidays are an exception).
+Monday through Friday expect a response within 24 hours, unless I let you know I am sick or out of town; Saturday and Sunday, expect a response by the end of Monday (holidays are an exception).
 If this does not happen, PLEASE email me again.
 I receive a lot of emails and sometimes they get lost in the shuffle.
 If you have a question regarding an assignment, emailing me at 3 am the morning it is due is not the best idea.
 Email me a couple of days before instead.
-If your question is specific or elaborate and requires a more detailed response then I can provide in an email, email me and we can set up a time to meet and chat about it.
+If your question is specific or elaborate and requires a more detailed response, email me and we can set up a time to meet and chat about it.

 Email Etiquette: When you contact me via email, I expect your email to follow proper emailing etiquette.
-This means you should start the email with a greeting of some sort; the body of the email should contain complete sentences and proper grammar, spelling, and punctuation; and you should end the email with your name.
-I understand many of you email from your phones or tablets.
-I do, too.
-But, that is not an excuse.
-Please take 30 seconds and read through your email before hitting send.
+This means starting the email with a greeting; the body of the email should contain complete sentences and proper grammar, spelling, and punctuation; and you should end the email with your name.
+I understand many of you email from your phones.
+I do, too, but, that is not an excuse.
+Take 30 seconds and read your email before hitting send.
 Thank you in advance!

 Plagiarism: Plagiarism can occur in many ways.
 Most obviously, plagiarism occurs when one directly takes text from a source and does not put it in quotations and/or cite the source.
 Plagiarism that is somewhat less obvious to students is paraphrasing knowledge attained from a source and not crediting that source.
-Any information discussed in your assignments for this course that is not common knowledge (e.g., The sky is blue.) or your own opinion (e.g., I like dogs.)
+Any information discussed in your assignments for this course that is not common knowledge (e.g., The sky is blue.) or your own opinion (e.g., I like hedgehogs.)
 MUST be cited properly.
 Plagiarized work will not be allowed.
 If you are unsure how to properly cite your sources, please contact the Writing Center, reference the APA manual or any of the numerous online resources (e.g., Purdue Owl), or speak with myself or the TA.